Cloud Platforms: enStratus

 Recommended use

-The enStratus cloud management platform provides cloud security and availability management.
+The enStratus cloud management platform is a good fit for providing cloud security and availability management.
 Its patent-pending security architecture ensures the separation of security keys from encrypted data and keeping user credentials outside the cloud.

 Further reading